peterarkadiev/peterarkadiev.github.io/content/publications/index.md

 ## Selected recent papers ##

 **Arkadiev, Peter**.
+The development of inflectional features.
+To appear in: Peter Arkadiev & Franz Rainer (eds.), *The Oxford Handbook of Historical Morphology*.
+Revised version, August 16, 2023. [pdf]()

+**Arkadiev, Peter**.
 Unmarked resultatives in Abaza and passive lability.
 To appear in the volume in memory of Alexandra Vydrina.
 2023. [pdf](Arkadiev2023_Abaza_resultative_Sogolon.pdf)

 **Arkadiev, Peter, Yury Lander & Irina Bagirokova**.
 Applicative constructions in the Northwest Caucasian languages.
 To appear in Denis Creissels & Fernando Zúñiga (eds.), *Applicative Constructions.
 A Comparative Handbook*. [pdf](Arkadiev-etal2024_NWCApplicatives.pdf)